kgdunn/pid-book/univariate-review/univariate-review.rst

 Comparison
 ^^^^^^^^^^

-If we have the fortunate case where our estimated variance, :math:`s^2`, is equal to the population variance, :math:`\sigma^2`, then we can compare the 2 intervals in equations :eq:`CI-mean-variance-known` and :eq:`CI-mean-variance-unknown-again`.
+If we have the fortunate case where our estimated variance, :math:`s^2`, is equal to the population variance, :math:`\sigma^2`, then we can compare the 2 intervals in equations :eq:`CI-mean-variance-known-again` and :eq:`CI-mean-variance-unknown-again`.
 The only difference would be the value of the :math:`c_n` from the normal distribution and :math:`c_t` from the :math:`t`-distribution.
 For typical values used as confidence levels, 90% to 99.9%, values of :math:`c_t > c_n` for any degrees of freedom.

 This implies the confidence limits are wider for the case when the variance is unknown, leading to more conservative results, reflecting our uncertainty of the variance parameters.